nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 with Brian Brooker, MS Finance, Golden Gate University.
 Following are some of the results of our study, from the monograph, _Dissecting Dow Theory_.

-_Chapter 5.1: The Dow Theory in the 20th and 21st Centuries 49_

-_50 Technical Analysis of Stock Trends_

-_Chapter 5.1: The Dow Theory in the 20th and 21st Centuries 51_

 It seems obvious that the risk characteristics of Dow Theory investing are unique, and I will belabor the obvious.
 The Buy-and-Hold Investor